rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 PSAT leverages and contributes to the [Open Cookie Database](https://github.com/jkwakman/Open-Cookie-Database), which is an open-source effort to describe and categorize cookies in the ecosystem.
 Using that DB, PSAT's provides a classification for some of the observed cookies, into the categories: Functional, Marketing, Analytics, and Uncategorized.

-As PSAT continues to evolve rapidly, the cookie landing page will incorporate more information and insights about cookie usage and behaviors.
+As PSAT evolves rapidly, the cookie landing page will incorporate more information and insights about cookie usage and behaviors.

 ## Cookie Exemptions

 The Cookie Insights page will now display a dedicated section for “Cookie Exemptions,” similar to the existing “Blocked cookies” section.
-This section will clearly list the exempt cookies and provide details about the exemption reason.
+This section will list the exempt cookies and provide details about the reason for the exemption.

-There are specific reasons why some cookies are exempt from blocking.
-These exemptions are granted for specific technical reasons or based on user actions, such as when a user explicitly allows third-party cookies.
-The PSAT leverages Chrome DevTools Protocols (CDPs) to access this information and provide you with transparency.
+Some cookies are exempt from blocking for specific technical reasons or based on user actions, such as when a user explicitly allows third-party cookies.
+The PSAT leverages Chrome DevTools Protocols (CDP) to access this information and provide you with transparency.

-PSAT has introduced a dedicated section for “Cookie Exemptions” on the Cookie Lading page, it will display information about exempt cookies.
+PSAT has introduced a dedicated “Cookie Exemptions” section on the Cookie Lading page, displaying information about exempt cookies.

 <img width="742" src="images/cookie-analysis/psat_v0.7.0_cookie_landing_exemptions_2024_04_09.png" alt="Cookie Exemptions" />

 By knowing why certain cookies are exempt, you gain valuable context about how websites function and how your cookie preferences interact with those functions.

-## Detecting potential breakages
+## Detecting Potential Breakages

-PSAT helps developers to analyze the behaviors of websites in environments where the user has blocked the use of unrestricted third-party cookies and identifying components/libraries with known isues caused by the blocking of third-party cookies.
-Information about these breakages is available on the cookie landing page, with an expansion toggle, details of broken features, and possible migration guides.
+PSAT helps developers analyze website behaviors in environments where the user has blocked the use of unrestricted third-party cookies and identify components/libraries with known issues caused by this blocking.
+The cookie landing page, with an expansion toggle, details of broken features, and possible migration guides, provides information about these breakages.

 PSAT currently detects the following libraries, you can test their working on respective [demos](https://domain-aaa.com/)